Tareque Muhammad

-Tareque Muhammad is a Bangladeshi diplomat and the incumbent ambassador of Bangladesh to the Netherlands since 2024.
-He is a former High Commissioner of Bangladesh to Kenya.
+Tareque Muhammad is a Bangladeshi diplomat and a former ambassador of Bangladesh to the Netherlands.
+He is a former high commissioner to Kenya.
 He was the deputy commissioner of Bangladesh to Myanmar.

 Early life

 Muhmmad did his bachelor's in forestry and environmental science at the University of Chittagong.
 He then finished an MBA at the Institute of Business Administration, University of Dhaka.
 From 1995 to 1999, he worked at the Forest Department.
 He did another master's at University of Leeds in international studies on a Chevening Scholarships.

 Career

 Muhammad joined the 18th batch of the Bangladesh Civil Service in 1999 as a foreign service cadre.
 He has served in Kathmandu, Madrid, New Delhi, and Yangon.

 From 2011 to 2014, Muhmmad was the Director (Bangladesh) of the South Asian Association of Regional Cooperation.
 He was the Director General of South Asia Wing and the Director General of the South East Asia Wing at the Ministry of Foreign Affairs.
 He summoned Acting High Commissioner of Pakistan in Dhaka Shah Faisal Kakar over derogatory comments on Sheikh Mujibur Rahman on “defence.pk”.
 He was the coordinator of the Rohingya refugees in Bangladesh at the Ministry of Foreign Affairs.
 He was the deputy High commissioner of Bangladesh to Myanmar.

 Muhammad was appointed the High commissioner of Bangladesh to Kenya in February 2022.
 He is the former consul general of Bangladesh in Los Angeles.
 He was also the Permanent Representative of Bangladesh to the United Nations Human Settlements Programme and the United Nations Environment Programme.
 In August 2023, he attended the conference of Bangladeshi Ambassadors in Africa held in South Africa where the chief guest was Prime Minister Sheikh Hasina.
 He attended the Third South Summit in Uganda where Antonio Guterres praised the leadership of Sheikh Hasina to Minister of Foreign Affairs Hasan Mahmud.
 He was present at when President William Samoei Ruto visited a factory of Bangladesh Square Pharmaceuticals in Kenya.

 In June 2024, Muhmmad was appointed ambassador of Bangladesh to the Netherlands replacing Ambassador M. Riaz Hamidullah.